jmoenig/Snap/server/notes.md

 + Update `ypr.js` for new blocks (serialization)

 ## Finished To do/Fix me!
++ Crashes when broadcasting to group with closed socket
+    + DONE

 + Sending a message before a `register` message breaks the server...
     + For now, I will probably put the `unregistered` users in a GLOBAL group
     + FIXED